 This homemade, healthy, and inexpensive drink is popular in many countries.
 It is made with the red calyces of the Roselle plant, which is a species of hibiscus.
-In the Caribbean, it is called sorrel drink while the Spanish refer to it as Jamaica (pronunced hymyca).
-In Nigeria, it is called zobo or zoborodo in the Northern part of the country, and is served most times at children's parties.
+In the Caribbean, it is called sorrel drink while the Mexicans refer to it as agua de jamaica (pronounced hymyca).
+In Nigeria, it is popularly called zoborodo or zobo.
 It is regarded as a healthier alternative to sodas and artificially flavored drinks.
-Also in the north, the leaf, which is called yakuwa, is used as a vegetable in preparing spicy soup to be eaten with tuwo (pounded yam or ground rice).
+The leaf, is used in preparing spicy sauces that can be eaten with pounded yam or ground rice.

-Personally, I was not a huge fan of 'zobo', but since i moved to Southern California, and found it was sold in Mexican stores here, I decided to quit drinking sodas.
-I started making the drink and have since developed a taste for it.
+Personally, I was not a huge fan of zobo, but after I moved to Southern California, and discovered it in nearby stores, I started making the drink and have since developed a taste for it.

-This recipe is therefore primarily based on the way i prepare my Roselle tea.
+This recipe is therefore primarily based on the way i prepare my zobo drink.

 Roselle tea is high in vitamin C, calcium, niacin, riboflavin, and iron.
 Traditionally, it is also used as a diuretic.